codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 {% endhighlight %}
 <hr>

-Our hash function just compute the CRC32 of a given string, using the knuth multiplicative method, another valid hash could be the Murmur3, but I won't analyze the best algorithms and implementations around that best work for key hashing.
+Our hash function just compute the CRC32 of a given string, using the Knuth multiplicative method, another valid hash could be the Murmur3, but I won't analyze the best algorithms and implementations around that best work for key hashing.